Security Devops

 Core Philosophy

 DevSecOps embeds security into every phase of the software delivery lifecycle rather than treating it as a gate at the end.
+The traditional model --- build first, scan later, argue about findings forever --- does not work at modern delivery speeds.
 Security checks that run in CI/CD pipelines, automated vulnerability scanning, and security-as-code practices enable teams to ship fast without accumulating security debt.
 The principle is that security is everyone's responsibility, not a separate team's checkpoint.
+When security is automated and fast, developers fix issues while the code is still fresh in their minds.

 Key Techniques